Inspiration

 Distance: 11.3km

-Again make an early start, just so you can see the Lighthouse at Cavaleiro at its sun-soaked best.
-As you head south, stop to spot the stork pairs at many amazingly-stacked nests along the coast.
+Again, make an early start, just so you can see the Lighthouse at Cavaleiro at its sun-soaked best.
+As you head south, stop to spot the nesting stork pairs balanced on many amazingly-stacked nests along the coast.
 This again is a very dramatic section of the walk, whatever the weather.

 You pass through the very atmospheric fishing harbour Porto das Barcas.
 There’s a couple of places to grab a fresh seafood lunch here, but we thought O Sacas was particularly good (it’s also just up the short hill from the little harbour).

-Zambujeira do Mar is quite large, with a lovely beach below the town that you can stroll to on in the evening.
+Zambujeira do Mar is quite large and lively, with a lovely beach below the town that is perfect for an evening stroll.

 Day 5: Zambujeira do Mar to Odeceixe, Algarve